How is the country’s fruits and vegetables sector fairing?

 refrigerated trucks constrain marketability of horticultural products.

-is need to enhance training on production of fruits and vegetables as well as
+The first this you should do is get training on production of fruits and vegetables as well as

 compliance to market requirements.
 The stakeholders in the avocado and macadamia production value chains are doing a good job in this.
 Farmers should ensure they attend their trainings and implement what they learn.
 Richfarm Kenya always updates these events in their Facebook page https://www.facebook.com/Richfarmkenya/.
 You can follow the page to receive regular updates.